LimeChain/matchstick/README.md

 yarn add matchstick-as
 ```

-Now you can jump straight to the [test examples](https://github.com/LimeChain/demo-subgraph/blob/main/tests "examples of tests") in our [demo-subgraph](https://github.com/LimeChain/demo-subgraph "demo-subgraph") and start your journey in Subgraph unit testing!
+Now you can jump straight to the [examples](https://github.com/LimeChain/demo-subgraph/tree/update-readme#example-usage- "examples of tests") in our [demo-subgraph](https://github.com/LimeChain/demo-subgraph "demo-subgraph") and start your journey in Subgraph unit testing!

 ## Building from source